Take the Scenic Detour 🛣

 The Templar Chapel in Metz was built with an interesting octagonal design in about 1180.
 Additional reconstruction work happened in 1220, but the surrounding Templar structures were demolished after the order of the Knights Templar was dissolved in the 1300s.
 The remaining chapel in Metz is the oldest surviving Templar structure in all of the former lands of the Holy Roman Empire!

-12. The City Itself
+12. The City of Metz Itself

-There are so many things to see in Metz, it’s impossible to quantify all of them.
+There are so many things to do in Metz, it’s impossible to quantify all of them.
 Part of the fun is the discovery, the people watching, the random architecture, the shops and galleries, the fountains, the cafés… all a feast for the senses.
 Take some time to just soak it in to fully appreciate your time here.

 Where is Metz, and How Do You Get There?